-Community Captain ambassadors have returned year after year to praticipate in the program.
-The City educates Community Captains with "insider" information about our water supplier, issues concerning area lakes and future water supply initiatives, and City and state policy.
-The Community Captains, in turn, communicate this information at a more personal level to their neighborhood via the website, Nextdoor, Facebook, Twitter, and face-to-face.
+Community Captain ambassadors have returned year after year to participate in the program.
+The City educates Community Captains with information about community water supplies, issues concerning area lakes and future water supply initiatives, and relevant city and state policies.
+The Community Captains, in turn, communicate this information at a more personal level to their neighbors via the website, Nextdoor, Facebook, Twitter, and face-to-face methods are utilized.

 Short and Long-Term Benefits

-- Sharing knowledge, strengthening relations with the HOA, and gaining more contacts within neighborhood
+- Sharing knowledge, strengthening relations with HOAs, and gaining more contacts within neighborhoods.

-Community Captains require constant contact.
+Community Captains require a high degree of communication.
 In 2014, the City developed a monthly Community Captain newsletter.
-In addition, they began offering a mid-year gathering to share information.
+In addition, Frisco began offering a mid-year gathering to share information.
 The more contact the City has with Community Captains, the greater their participation and idea generation for future projects.